MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 balancing fighting and farming.
 Maybe this pattern wouldn't be so clear in a lower rated game.
 Another interesting pattern in the graph is the top-right image which shows how many turrets are present within the game.
-It seems strange that the number of towers would increase, however, there may be two reasons for this.
+It seems strange that the number of towers would increase.
 One possible explanation is that the replay extraction process included bugs which caused a turret to not be found during one observation, but was found during another.
 The `Others` section of the graph includes objects which don't fall into another category.
 This includes objects